akre96/GeneDiagrams/README.md

 -- Gene names from GenBank files are the predicted function by default.
 Will be set to the Locus_tag if no predicted function, and if neither name is set to "No Name"

+-- I have no idea what would happen if you added a gene manually to an uploaded files diagram